CATHOLIC DIOCESE OF CHRISTCHURCH

 In the work undertaken within the Catholic Church in Aotearoa New Zealand, trust is placed in people (clergy, religious, employees and volunteers) to provide support and assistance to children and vulnerable adults.
 The purpose of these procedural recommendations is to minimise the likelihood of all people, but, particularly members of society, being put at risk by individuals who may have displayed behaviour that could be detrimental to others’ safety and wellbeing,

-Every three years a fresh police vet including an identity check must be completed
+Every three years a fresh police vet or Ministry of Justice check including an identity check must be completed

 Police Vetting Q&A and relevant forms can be viewed and downloaded below.